 The quiet and worthy Twells family.

 Colliery manager John Twells and his wife Catherine (nee Buckland) were prominent Baptists, “very quiet, worthy people, and had the respect of all who knew them”.
-(Bath Street)
+(Bath Street).
+They were married on May 8th 1811

-John died in November 1833 and his son William – born in October 1821 — continued to live with his mother at the Bath Street home.
+John died on November 20th 1833, aged 47, and his son William – born on October 8th 1821 — continued to live with his mother at the Bath Street home.
 It is he who is Adeline’s ‘Mr Twells’ who ‘died in early manhood’.

 On New Year’s Day of 1861 William married his second wife, Mary Malin of Ashleyhay, oldest daughter of George and Elizabeth (nee Annable) at the Baptist Chapel in Wirksworth.
 Their son William was born in the same year.
-William senior died in the following year, aged 40, of tubercular pneumonia.
+William senior died in the following year — on June 3rd 1862 — aged 40, of tubercular pneumonia.

-He died there in December 1895, aged 54, and was buried in Park Cemetery.
-Mary died there in May 1911.
+George died at Malin House on December 22nd, 1895, aged 54, and was buried in Park Cemetery.

 A stained glass window to their memory was placed in the Wharncliffe Road Congregational Church by their family.